What is the European Day of Languages?

-Following the success of the Year the Council of Europe declared a European Day of Languages to be celebrated on 26th of September each year.
+Following the success of the Year of Languages, the Council of Europe declared a European Day of Languages to be celebrated on 26th of September each year.
 The general objectives of the European Day of Languages are:

 Alerting the public to the importance of language learning and diversifying the range of languages learnt in order to increase plurilingualism and intercultural understanding;

 Promoting the rich linguistic and cultural diversity of Europe, which must be preserved and fostered;